Expression of intention to seek asylum and registration

 2021 | 2,306 | 175 |

-However, it is important to highlight that a person who possesses a registration certificate is not considered to be an asylum seeker, and thus is not recognised in the Asylum Act as person who is entitled to enjoy rights enshrined in Article 48.
-In other words, foreigners issued with registration certificates, but also those who are not registered at all, but are accommodated in Asylum or Reception centres, are in legal limbo.
+However, it is important to highlight that a person who possesses a registration certificate is not considered to be an asylum seeker, and thus is not recognised in the Asylum Act as person who is entitled to enjoy the rights enshrined in Article 48.
+In other words, foreigners who are provided with a registration certificate, but also those who are not registered at all, but are accommodated in Asylum or Reception centres, are in legal limbo.
 They are not entitled to any of the rights, including the right to reside in reception facilities administered by the CRM, but their stay has always been tolerated.
-Still, this indicates that the vast majority of persons in need of international protection lack legal certainty with regards to their status.
-The first draft of Amendments of the Asylum Act contained a provision under which this category will be recognized and entitled to the material reception conditions.
+Still, this indicates that the vast majority of persons in need of international protection lacks legal certainty with regards to their status.
+The first draft of Amendments to the Asylum Act contained a provision under which this category is to be recognised and entitled to material reception conditions and these amendments have remained unchanged after the public debate was finalised in February 2022.
+The amendments are still pending due to another Parliamentary elections.

-One of the solutions for this problem would be that all genuine asylum seekers should be placed in the Asylum Centre in Krnjača or/and Asylum Center in Banja Koviljača which have the capacity to accommodate on an annual basis all persons who are interested in staying in Serbia, provided that the reception conditions in these centres address the issue of overcrowding.[27]
-The Asylum Office shares these views, however, the CRM has been declining this without providing any reasonable explanation.
+One of the solutions for this problem would be that all genuine asylum seekers should be placed in the Belgrade asylum centres in Krnjača and Obrenovac (designated as Asylum Centre in 2021), which have the capacity to accommodate on an annual basis all persons who are interested in staying in Serbia.
+The Asylum Office shares these views; however, the CRM has been declining this proposal without providing any reasonable explanation.

-By placing all genuine asylum seekers in Krnjača or Banja Koviljača, an entire set of improvements would be achieved:
+By placing all genuine asylum seekers in Krnjača or Obrenovac, an entire set of improvements would be achieved:

-- The period of time between the issuance of registration certificate and the first instance decision would be significantly shortened since the applicants would not be compelled to wait, sometimes, for weeks to be transferred from Reception Centres to an Asylum Centre;
+- The time period between the issuance of the registration certificate and the first instance decision would be significantly shortened since the applicants would not be compelled to wait, sometimes, for weeks to be transferred from Reception Centres to an Asylum Centre;

 - Genuine asylum seekers would have access to more effective legal counselling since the CSOs providing free legal assistance are based in Belgrade and can be present more often in the centre;